Bidur-Khanal/SpineCurvEst/README.md

 ## About
 This is a repository that includes all the codes used to build, train and test our framework.
 We participated in **Accurate Automated Spinal Curvature Estimation
 MICCAI 2019 Challenge**.
 Our method achieved SMAPE score of 25.69 on test dataset.
 Details about the challenge is available at [AASCE 2019 Grand Challenge](https://aasce19.grand-challenge.org/Home/).
-Our paper has been accepted at MICCAI 2019 Workshop -- SpinEva2019.
+We presneted our paper at MICCAI 2019 Workshop -- SpinEva2019.
 [Workshop](https://csi2019.wordpress.com/)

 ## Our Approach